gsdu8g9/Cyphon/README.md

 # Download and demonstration

 You can download the Mac OS X Executable app above (Cyphon.zip).
-If it does not allow you to run, hold down the Option key as you launch the application.
+Hold down the Control key and open the Application.

 https://www.youtube.com/watch?v=UyWbNO0MIVs - Demonstration